las-unicamp/pyLCS/README.md

 ### **Requirements**
 - Python 3.12+

-> ⚠️ **macOS and Windows users:** CUDA-enabled builds are only supported on Linux.
-To use the package on macOS or Windows, refer to the [UV-PyTorch integration guide](https://docs.astral.sh/uv/guides/integration/pytorch/#using-a-pytorch-index).

 ### **Using UV (Recommended)**

 [UV](https://docs.astral.sh/uv/) is a modern Python package and project manager that simplifies dependency management.